ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 random to other participants.
 The Transparency Log SHOULD ensure that individual `opening` values can later be deleted in a way where they can not feasibly be recovered.
-This preserves the Transparency Log's ability to delete certain information in compliance with privacy laws.
+This preserves the Transparency Log's ability to delete certain information in compliance with privacy laws, discussed further in {{ARCH}}.

 ## Verifiable Random Function